There are more than 2000 beekeepers registered with Biosecurity SA and approximately 68,000 hives in South Australia.

-Aimed at increasing productivity and improving pest and disease control, the changes to the regulations follow on from industry consultations in 2017 and include:
+Aimed at increasing productivity and improving pest and disease control, the changes to the regulations include:

-- Beekeepers must record specified biosecurity-related management practices undertaken.
+- Beekeepers must record and retain all specified biosecurity-related management practices undertaken.

 - Beekeepers must provide water suitable to sustain bees at a distance of not more than 200 m from any hive.

-- Beekeepers with 50 or more hives must successfully complete a free online Plant Health Australia course in bee pest and disease management approved by the Chief Inspector (contact Teagan Alexander, details below, for login details).
+- Beekeepers with 50 or more hives must successfully complete a course in honeybee pest and disease management approved by the Chief Inspector (contact Teagan Alexander, details below, for login details).

-- Beekeepers will be required to view and understand information on notifiable conditions of bees as part of the annual registration process.
+- Beekeepers must read and understand the latest PIRSA provided information on notifiable conditions of bees as part of the annual registration process.

 - American foulbrood